 How To Easily And Quickly Find Any Font From Any Image using What Font Is

 I, immediately, fell in love with the font used for the ‘United Kingdom’ words.
 And for my curiosity, I really wanted to know the name of the font.

 I tried to find the font on a popular font finder but it didn’t work.
-On an another online service, the results came back with only constellations and hieroglyphs, so I gave up thinking that the font is maybe a custom font made by Kelsey. (yes, you can make your own font, but that’s for another post, soon)
+On an another online service, the results came back with only constellations and hieroglyphs.
+So, I gave up thinking that the font is maybe a custom font made by Kelsey.

 Couple days ago I was asked to do a review for the What Font Is service.
 With everything that happened in mind, I was really anxious and curious to see if this service will find the font.

 Before answering the email, I quickly tested the service with the same picture.
 I was delighted or chuffed (as the British would say) to find out the name of the font in matter of seconds, literally.
 And that motivated me to accept the offer and let you know about this awesome service.

 Without further ado, let’s see how to easily and quickly find any font from any image with What Font Is.

 Step 1.
 Upload the image/screenshot of the desired font or specify the URL of the image and then hit ‘Find The Font’ button

 Quick tip 1: If you can’t download the image or you can’t copy the URL of the image:

 - on Mac press Command-Shift-4 at the same time to take a screenshot (here you can find more details);